vrandall66/front-end-submissions-public/1708/mod-3/personal-projects/julie/rubric.md

 ### Testing

-- 1 - There was little to no attempt to test this application.
+- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing

 ### Workflow